 Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.
-Therefore, I find that the landlord is entitled to an Order of possession.
+Therefore, I find that the landlord is entitled to an Order of possession and a monetary Order for unpaid rent.